- Feels great on the skin

 - Finish can become luminous over time (I liked this, but heads up to those wanting more shine control!)

 Luxe feel?
 Natural matte, long wearing, buildable medium coverage that stays put all day?
-YSL All Hours Foundation does not disappoint!
+YSL All Hours Foundation did not disappoint during the review.

 Some links to purchase are affiliate.